AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/channel.md

 ## Protocol

-Protocols define message formats for communication between endpoints.
-Typically, protocols are described using an IDL (Interface Description Language) that is programming language-agnostic, then converted to code for various languages using specific tools.
-This section briefly introduces how two supported IDLs in AimRT are converted to C++ code.
-For advanced usage, please refer to official documentation of corresponding IDLs.
+Protocols are used to define the message format for communication between endpoints.
+Generally, protocols are described using an IDL (Interface Description Language) that is independent of specific programming languages, and then converted into code for various languages using specific tools.
+Here we briefly introduce how AimRT officially supports the conversion of two IDLs into C++ code.
+For advanced usage, please refer to the official documentation of the respective IDL.

 ### Protobuf

-[Protobuf](https://protobuf.dev/) is a lightweight, efficient data interchange format developed by Google for serializing structured data, widely used as an IDL.
+[Protobuf](https://protobuf.dev/) is a lightweight, efficient data interchange format developed by Google for serializing structured data, and is a widely used IDL.

-When using Protobuf, developers first need to define a `.proto` file containing message structures.
-Example `example.proto`:
+When using it, developers first need to define a `.proto` file containing the message structure.
+For example, `example.proto`:

 ```protobuf
 syntax = "proto3";